 ISBF is recognised by LSE as one of its five Featured Teaching Institutions in the world.
 This is based on ISBF’s high admission standards and its students’ consistently strong achievements in the LSE examinations, which in turn bears testimony to the quality of teaching and learning students experience at ISBF.

-By virtue of being among LSE’s top Teaching Institutions, ISBF enjoys several faculty visits from London every year.
+By virtue of being among LSE’s five Featured Teaching Institutions, ISBF enjoys several faculty visits from London every year.
 These are spent lecturing to students, training ISBF faculty members and officiating at ceremonies.

-In the ongoing academic session (2019-20), the ever-deepening association between the two institutions led to the appointment of Dr. James Abdey, Associate Academic Director of the EMFSS Programmes and Lecturer in the Department of Statistics at LSE, as Visiting Lecturer at ISBF for Statistics, Econometrics and Business Analytics.
+Over the years, the ever-deepening association between the two institutions led to the appointment of Dr. James Abdey, Associate Academic Director of the EMFSS Programmes and Lecturer in the Department of Statistics at LSE, as Visiting Lecturer at ISBF for Statistics, Econometrics and Business Analytics.